SlugLab/Bede-linux/Documentation/driver-api/dma-buf.rst

 randomly hangs workloads until the timeout kicks in.
 Workloads, which from userspace's perspective, do not contain a deadlock.
 In such a mixed fencing architecture there is no single entity with knowledge of all dependencies.
-Thefore preventing such deadlocks from within the kernel is not possible.
+Therefore preventing such deadlocks from within the kernel is not possible.

 The only solution to avoid dependencies loops is by not allowing indefinite fences in the kernel.
 This means: